Best Nicotine Gum & Lozenges Compared

 Disclosure: Some links in this article may be affiliate links.
 We may earn a small commission if you make a purchase, at no extra cost to you.
 This helps support our mission to provide free quit-smoking resources.

-Best Nicotine Gum and Lozenges Compared: A Complete Buyer’s Guide
+Best Nicotine Gum and Lozenges: Side-by-Side

 Nicotine gum and lozenges are the “on-demand” side of nicotine replacement therapy.
-While patches provide a steady, hands-off nicotine supply, gum and lozenges let you dose yourself when you need it — when a craving hits after lunch, when a stressful meeting ends, when you smell someone else’s cigarette smoke and your brain lights up with want.
+While patches provide a steady, hands-off nicotine supply, gum and lozenges let you dose yourself when you need it: when a craving hits after lunch, when a stressful meeting ends, when you smell someone else’s cigarette smoke and your brain lights up with want.

 Gum vs. Lozenges: Which One?